 From Royal Mail to Mail Order Brides

 CF-AAM – a Fokker Super Universal – was reconstructed using the parts of four wrecked airplanes.
-After a 17-year road to restoration, the Fokker first flew July 24, 1998, but it took another year of proof and paperwork to gain a coveted Certificate of Airworthiness.
-The aircraft had an eight-year tour on the vintage aircraft circuit, making appearances all over North America, covering over 35,000 miles before coming ‘home’ to rest at the museum in 2005.
+After a 18-year road to restoration, this Fokker first flew on July 24, 1998, but it took another year of proof and paperwork to gain a coveted Certificate of Airworthiness.
+The aircraft had an eight-year tour on the vintage aircraft circuit, making appearances all over North America, covering over 35,000 miles before coming “home” to rest at the museum in 2005.

 - Wingspan: 50′ 8″